goldenstein64/tic-tac-toe.spec/README.md

 # tic-tac-toe-spec

 This is a specification of a game of tic-tac-toe.
-It tests the various parts of a programming language and their ecosystem:
+It is meant to test the various parts of a programming language and their ecosystem:

 - array manipulation (`Board.data`)
 - the call stack (`App.{playGame, choosePlayers}`)